peterhendrick/tomb/README.md

 /Users/<your user>/bin/tomb
 ```

-First off, you're going to need to have pass installed.
+Before starting with tomb, you're going to need to have pass installed.
 You can get that through homebrew, which can be downloaded and installed here: https://brew.sh/

 ```bash
 brew install pass